Cruise Contract (AU)

 We are committed to the responsible service of alcohol.
-There may be times when we consider it appropriate to refuse the service of alcohol to a guest for any reason.
+There may be times when We consider it appropriate to refuse the service of alcohol to a guest for any reason.
 Guests must be 21 years or over to purchase or consume alcohol onboard, and 18 years or over to gamble on board.
 For cruises departing from a homeport in Australia (and New Zealand if applicable) the legal drinking age will be 18 years or over.
 Government issued photo identification may be requested (Queensland ‘Proof of Age Card’ will be accepted, however the older version, Queensland ‘Card 18+’ will not be accepted).
-Any alcohol purchased ashore will be collected at the gangway for safe keeping and will be returned to you on the last day of your cruise.

 Each guest legally permitted to drink alcohol may bring one bottle of wine or champagne (no larger than 750ml) onboard in carry-on luggage at the beginning of the voyage.
 This bottle will not be subject to a corkage fee if consumed in the stateroom.
 Additional wine or champagne bottles (no larger than 750ml) in carry-on luggage are welcome, but will incur a US$18.00 (subject to change) corkage fee each, irrespective of where they are intended to be consumed.
 Guests are not allowed to bring beer, boxed wine, or other liquors and spirits onboard.
 Holland America Line reserves the right to remove all alcoholic beverages from any guest luggage that violates this policy.
 Any alcoholic beverage found will be removed and returned on the last evening of the voyage.
 Guests will not receive any monetary compensation for alcoholic beverages that were removed from luggage.